This story has been updated. It was originally published on October 7, 2018.

 Insure your gadgets

 Buying insurance for your possessions is a personal judgment call.
-That said, if your electronic devices had high price tags and you frequently carry them around with you, consider taking out cover.
+That said, if your electronic devices had high price tags and you frequently carry them around with you, consider taking out coverage.
 This means you can earn compensation when your gadgets suffer damage as well as theft.